Business Foundation Year

 - Economics and Finance

 - International Business Management

-To enter the Business Foundation Year, you must normally have:
+For Business Foundation Year in 2020, you must normally have:

 - relevant work experience

 - GCSE English Language at grade 4 (C), or